SOtwoX1/Movie-Theater/README.md

 We welcome contributions to enhance the Project Movie Theater.
 To contribute:

-Contact
-For any inquiries or feedback, please contact:
+# Contact :For any inquiries or feedback, please contact:

 Author: Siratee Saiprom

 Email: siratee6775@gmail.com